Frequently asked questions

 In 2019-20, the Government of Ontario required universities to reduce domestic tuition fees by 10 per cent relative to 2018-19 levels.
 This brought fees back to approximately 2015-16 levels.
 Fees have remained frozen at that reduced level.
 Forgoing a tuition increase for even one year has a cumulative impact that will last for years to come.
 In every year following the freeze, any increases will be based on a lower tuition amount, meaning there will be a continued gap between inflation and incremental revenue.
 Fees for international enrolment and cost-recovery programming, activity not supported with government grants, are not subject to this policy.

-Toronto Metropolitan University will continue ongoing conversations with our sector partners and take part in discussions with the Ministry regarding guidelines and implementation details.
-In tandem, Toronto Metropolitan University will continue to develop contingency plans and options to address potential revenue loss.
+Toronto Metropolitan University will continue ongoing conversations with our sector partners and take part in discussions with the Ministry of Colleges and Universities regarding these policies.
+Toronto Metropolitan University will continue to develop plans and options to address potential revenue shortfalls.

-Toronto Metropolitan University’s Academic Plan 2020-25 incorporates extensive feedback from students, faculty, and staff.
-Budget planning and resource allocations are directly tied to the following five priorities, which will guide the direction of the university:
+Toronto Metropolitan University’s 2025-2030 Academic Plan incorporates extensive feedback from students, faculty, and staff.
+In an environment of constrained funding, it is essential that allocations be targeted to our highest priorities.
+The five priorities identified in the Academic Plan will guide the direction of the university:

 Uniting these plans is the Strategic Vision 2020-2030.
 This overarching framework serves as the foundation or roadmap, moving Toronto Metropolitan University toward the same vision and goals.

-Donations tend to be directed to support designated student bursaries, short-term initiatives or specific projects, rather than being available for general operating purposes.
+Donations tend to be directed to support designated student bursaries, short-term initiatives or specific projects such as capital, rather than being available for general operating purposes.

 For permanent staff positions and long-term commitments (e.g., maintenance of buildings, utilities), the university cannot rely on short-term donations or other one-time-only funds such as short-term grants or contracts.

-The expectation is that the ongoing activities related to this initiative will be supported by new, incremental revenue that is not related to our current enrolment.
-The Government of Ontario announced its support for the school of medicine, including funding for 94 undergraduate and 105 postgraduate seats that are resourced separately from TMU’s existing enrolment.
-The City of Brampton donated an existing building along with funds to support renovations to establish the physical site for the school, and TMU is working with the Federal and Provincial governments and private donors to seek additional funding to support capital development.
+The School of Medicine will be supported by new, incremental revenue that is not related to our current enrolment.
+The Government of Ontario announced its support for the school, including funding for 94 undergraduate and 105 postgraduate seats that are resourced separately from TMU’s existing enrolment.
+The City of Brampton donated an existing building along with funds to support renovations to establish the physical site for the school, and TMU is working with the federal and provincial governments and private donors to seek additional funding to support capital development.

 Ontario is facing a shortage of primary care physicians who are unevenly distributed across communities, contributing to growing unmet care needs.
 For example, Brampton is one of Canada’s most culturally diverse and fastest-growing cities.
-In spite of this dynamism, its residents experience significant challenges with access to appropriate, high-quality primary care.
-TMU has the opportunity to engage with the Brampton community and the surrounding region to develop a model for health care that can be adopted throughout Ontario and beyond.
+Despite this, Brampton residents experience significant challenges with access to appropriate, high-quality primary care.
+TMU has the opportunity to engage with the community and the surrounding region to develop a model for health care that can be adopted throughout Ontario and beyond.

 Audited financial statements are available online.